lucasNlind/cinema-booking-app/README.md

 ## Pushing Code

+Having a consistent approach to pushing code will be essential for

 ### Frontend Development

 For frontend development work, there are two methods for starting a local server that you can use depending on the situation.

-For basic visual changes that require no API or database logic, simply `cd` into the `cinema-booking-client` folder, install dependencies with `npm install`, and run `npm run start`.
+For basic visual changes that require no API or database logic, run the following commands:

+1. `cd cinema-booking-client`
+2. `npm install`
+3. `npm run start`

 Here, you can make your changes and receive real-time feedback thanks to React.js.

-For frontend work that requires data or API logic, you will need to build the client first and then run the server.
-To do this, `cd` into the `cinema-booking-client` folder and run `npm run build`.
-This will create a `dist` folder that is basically a compressed version of our client.
+For frontend work that requires data or API logic from the backend, you will need to build the client first and then run the server.
+To do this, run the following:

+1. `cd cinema-booking-client`
+2. `npm install`
+3. `npm run build`
+4. `cd ..`
+5. `npm run start:dev`

+***It is important to note that any changes you make to the client AFTER running these commands will not be reflected visually in your local development***.
+What these commands are doing is building a static and compressed version of our client into a folder called `dist` that we give to our server.
+If we need to make any changes to our client, we must rebuild the code and replace what was previously in the `dist` folder.

-Then, run `cd ..` to go back into the root folder and run `npm run start:dev`.
-The code has been set up so that our client is served via https://localhost:3000/home.
-This will allow you to view our entire application in development mode.
+Once the application runs, however, the code has been setup so that our client is served via https://localhost:3000/home.
+You can use this URL for local development.

-**Please keep in mind that the second method is not reactive to any frontend changes in the client folder.** Each time you make a change in the client, you will need to run the build script and restart the application.

 ## Running the app